Andes Website : Climbing, Skiing, Trekking and Guidebooks in South America

 Ski Mountaineering in Chile

-There are several good skiing areas in Chile, from north to south we feature the following on this page.
+There are several good backcountry skiing and ski-mountaineering areas in Chile, from north to south we feature the following on this page.

 The North